Thank You For Ruling us

 We don’t know much about these people.
 We don’t know their values properly.
 We just suspect that they are somewhere, that we share the same world with them.
 The non-differentiate and smeared portraits serve as a reminder of their existence and as a tribute to their unpaid work.

-The exhibition is accompanied by a multi-page essay which, from a very personal perspective, reveals the position of unpaid work in various strata.
+This series of photographs is accompanied by a multi-page essay which, from a very personal perspective, reveals the position of unpaid work in various strata.
 At the same time, it offers the possibility of how to recognize the unpaid work of these people, to give the unknown individuals from different social background a concrete shape and social sense.